kmh8827/ReadMeGenerator/README.md

 &nbsp;
 ### Installation
 &nbsp;
-Download Node.js as well as the necessary packages
+go to getup and download files
 &nbsp;
 ### Usage
 &nbsp;
-Simply run the index.js file
+run the index.js through node js
 &nbsp;
 ### Contributing
 &nbsp;
-You can contact me at my email address and send me additions or simply let me know what you want to contribute
+contact me at my email adderss
 &nbsp;
 ### Test Instructions
 &nbsp;
-Run the program and answer all the questions, then check the .md file to make sure everything looks right
+run the program and see if the read-me looks good
 &nbsp;
 &nbsp;
 &nbsp;